hackerlank/Algorithms/MSPD/README.md

 To see why the above problem does not guarantee a Pareto-optimal solution, suppose that x<sub>1</sub> and x<sub>2</sub> yield the same f<sub>1</sub>(x) but different f<sub>2</sub>(x) values: f<sub>2</sub>(x<sub>1</sub>) < f<sub>2</sub>(x<sub>2</sub>).
 Thus, x<sub>2</sub> is a solution to the above problem but not a Pareto-optimal one.
 By constrast, [PALD](https://github.com/ZilongTan/Algorithms/tree/master/PALD) gives a Pareto-optmal solution.

 ### Usage
-Matlab implementation and C++ implementation are both provided, of which the interfaces are the same as [PALD](https://github.com/ZilongTan/Algorithms/tree/master/PALD).
+Both the Matlab implementation and the C++ implementation are provided, of which the interfaces are the same as [PALD](https://github.com/ZilongTan/Algorithms/tree/master/PALD).